Citra-Standalone/TSP/README.md

 Shamiko mode changer to blacklist/whitelist. simply click Action button. ( Only available for Magisk 27008+ )

-Automatically disable XiaomiEU Inject Module to give support for XEU ROM. ( might not work for some XiaomiEU ROM )
+Automatically disable XiaomiEU Inject Module to give support for XEU ROM. ( might not work for some XiaomiEU ROM, expecialy older XEU ROM )

 Automatically add detection app such MoMo, Hunter, NativeDetector to denylist and spoof.